Author: Giorgi Kabanashvili

 Reason: kinsing malware started mining Bitcoin and scanning networks for similar penetrable machines.

-Solution: Delete old droplet.
+Solution: Delete old droplets.
 Create new and redeploy apps.
-For now it was the fastest solution for us.
+For now, it was the fastest solution for us.
 We closed access to docker for external connections and thus malware can't infect our node again.

-Discovery: Administrators received DO email explaining why our droplet has been disconnected from the internet.
+Discovery: Administrators received a DO email explaining why our droplet has been disconnected from the internet.

-Lessons Learned: Always hide all your network infrastructure behind private networks and firewall if no external access from users is needed.
-And always double check you really did it.
+Lessons Learned: Always hide all your network infrastructure behind private networks and firewalls if no external access from users is needed.
+And always double-check you really did it.